mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 other.
 The modern version is OAuth 2, naturally.
 That’s what everyone uses.

 When OAuth is mentioned and the version is not specified, it normally means OAuth 2.
-This article does too.
+This article does this, too.

 ## Gotcha 2: OAuth Authentication Flow Types